sanity/fakenews/README.md

 #### 2. Purpose of this document

 My goal here is to summarize my thinking so-far on this problem, while acknowledging that I haven’t thought of a solution yet.
-I also with to discuss some solutions I’ve ruled out and why I’ve ruled them out.
+I also wish to discuss some solutions I’ve ruled out and why I’ve ruled them out.
 I also hope to persuade readers that a good solution does exist to this problem, but it won’t be easy and probably won’t be obvious, and a bad solution could be far worse than no solution at all.

 #### 3. Necessary and desirable properties of a good solution to this problem